dr-jts/crunchyblog/pgfs-qgis/index.md

 ![QGIS Data Source Manager/Connection](qgis_dataman_connect.png)

-When we click **Connect** we see the collections published by the service (in this case there is only one):
+When we click **Connect** we see the collections published by the service (in this demo there is only one):

 ![QGIS Data Source Manager/OAPIF/Collections](qgis_ds_list.png)